sendbird/sendbird-calls-android/README.md

 | ACCEPT_FAILED         | The `accept()` method call has failed. |
 | OTHER_DEVICE_ACCEPTED | The incoming call was accepted on a different device.
 This device received an incoming call notification, but the call ended when a different device accepted it. |

-## Additional information: encoding parameters
+## Additional information: encoding configurations

 | Category           | Value | Note                    |
 |--------------------|-------|-------------------------|